On this page:

 |Swiss cheese, 1 oz.||224 mg|

-Milk and milk products are often added to processed foods—foods that have been altered to prolong their shelf life.
-People with lactose intolerance should be aware of the many food products that may contain even small amounts of lactose, such as
+Lactose is in all milk and milk products.
+Manufacturers also often add milk and milk products to boxed, canned, frozen, packaged, and prepared foods.
+People who have digestive symptoms after consuming a small quantity of lactose should be aware of the many food products that may contain even small amounts of lactose, such as

 - bread and other baked goods

-- waffles, pancakes, biscuits, cookies, and mixes to make them
+- waffles, pancakes, biscuits, cookies, and the mixes to make them

 - processed breakfast foods such as doughnuts, frozen waffles and pancakes, toaster pastries, and sweet rolls